sonamd6807456/ICT105-DRUK-MVP/README.md

 ## Technical Direction

-TThe Smart Campus Event Hub MVP is implemented as a front-end web application using HTML, CSS, and JavaScript.
+The Smart Campus Event Hub MVP is implemented as a front-end web application using HTML, CSS, and JavaScript.
 Browser LocalStorage is used to simulate event data during prototype development, allowing the system to demonstrate core functionality without requiring a backend database.

 This approach is suitable for the MVP because the prototype focuses on demonstrating the core user journey, including: